ericchapman/ruby_wamp_client/README.md

 ## Revision History

+ - v0.0.4:
+   - Added the ability to turn on logging by adding 'verbose' to the options
  - v0.0.3:
    - Fixed issue 1: Empty args will omit kwargs on some message types
  - v0.0.2: